espocrm/documentation/administration/formula.md

 `datetime\\now()` Returns current datetime.

-`datetime\\format(VALUE, TIMEZONE)` Converts date or datetime VALUE into string formatted according to application settings.
-It TIMEZONE is omitted then default time zone will be used.
+`datetime\\format(VALUE, TIMEZONE, FORMAT)` Converts date or datetime VALUE into string formatted according to application settings.
+TIMEZONE and FORMAT can be omitted.
+If TIMEZONE is omitted then default time zone will be used.
+If FORMAT is omitted then default format will be used.

 `datetime\\addMinutes(VALUE, MINUTES)` Add MINUTES to datetime VALUE.
 MINUTES can be negative.